The order that makes small purchases in online out-of-state stores so lucrative may be canceled due to the deficit deficit

 Like to shop from your PC or smartphone?
 It may soon be more expensive at 17 percent, even if you make sure not to cross the familiar 75 dollar threshold.

-according to Reporting on the Globes website, The Treasury is considering the possibility of eliminating personal import tax exemptions of up to 75 dollars per order - with the immediate implication of such a move being a fixed addition of 17 percent (VAT) on each purchase of each product and any amount, plus additional possible purchase taxes in categories Certain products.
+according to Reporting on the Globes website, The Treasury is considering the possibility of eliminating personal import tax exemptions of up to 75 dollars per order - with the immediate effect of such a move being a fixed addition of 17 percent (VAT) on each purchase of any product and any amount, plus any additional possible purchase taxes in categories Certain products.

-The fate of this decision is likely to be determined after the appointment of a new government and the appointment of a new finance minister, but as we face news of the deficit balancing on the one hand and assurances that there will be (seemingly) tax increases - the possibility of eliminating this benefit (much customary) Other Western countries, with varying thresholds that are even higher in some cases) are becoming more and more logical.
+The fate of this decision is likely to be determined after the appointment of a new government and the appointment of a new finance minister, but as we face news of the deficit deficit on the one hand and promises that there will be no (supposedly) tax increase on the other - the possibility of abolishing this benefit (much customary) Other Western countries, with varying thresholds that are even higher in some cases) are becoming more and more logical.